kubeshop/botkube-plugins/hack/assistant-setup/content/botkube.io__blog__creating-the-botkube-flux-plugin-for-day-2-operations.md

 While you were reading the first part of the Flux plugin evolution, did you consider what kind of manual steps would be required without the plugin?
 Let's break it down:

 1. Checking GitHub repository for a new pull requests.
-2.  **(One-time operation)** Downloading and installing Flux CLI on you localhost.
+2.  \*\*(One-time operation)\*\* Downloading and installing Flux CLI on you localhost.
 3. Manually connecting to the related Kubernetes cluster.
-4.  **(One-time operation)** Cloning the repository.
+4.  \*\*(One-time operation)\*\* Cloning the repository.
 5. Checking out the pull request.
 6. Constructing a Flux command.
 7. Sharing the diff report on Slack/GitHub.

-Even if we exclude the one-time operations, we're left with 5 steps for each new pull request.
+‍ Even if we exclude the one-time operations, we're left with 5 steps for each new pull request.
 Lots of manual steps mean lots of room for human errors.
 Plus, all that jumping between different sites and context switching can impact your productivity.
 It's much better to focus on the main aspect, which is the review, and let automation handle the rest.

 Behind the Scenes: Developing the Botkube Flux Plugin
 -----------------------------------------------------